 Since every divorce is unique, the way life insurance will play into yours will depend on your particular situation.
 A qualified divorce lawyer can advise you on how life insurance impacts your divorce and what your options may be.

 If you need to get a new policy, consider Aflac’s life insurance products.
-Aflac offers term life and whole life policies that are available at affordable rates.
+Aflac offers term life and whole life policies that are available at reasonable rates.
 Start chatting with a representative today for a quote or more information.